waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Tertiary:** Find a rematch with Schoolboy Alan on Route 36.

 # Development Pipeline
 *   **New Pathfinding Tool:** HIGHEST PRIORITY.
 Manual pathing is inefficient and error-prone.
 The new tool must be built from the ground up with rigorous testing, capable of navigating around static and dynamic obstacles.
-(STATUS: BUILT!
-Now testing.)
+(STATUS: BROKEN.
+NEEDS IMMEDIATE DEBUGGING.)

 # Tile Mechanics Testing
 *This section tracks experiments to understand how different tiles work.*